EvictionLab/eviction-lab-website/content/eviction-tracking/minneapolis-saint-paul.md

 {{% report_intro id="27053" data="/uploads/table.csv" %}}

-Eviction filings in Minneapolis-Saint Paul have fallen sharply since mid-march when a statewide-moratorium on evictions was put in place on March 16th.
+Eviction filings in Minneapolis-Saint Paul (Hennepin and Ramsey Counties, MN) have fallen sharply since mid-march when a statewide-moratorium on evictions was put in place on March 16th.
 The moratorium has continued to be renewed each month.
 Although filings were down in the single-digits throughout the summer months, they have begun to rise gradually in recent weeks.

 More detail on eviction protections in Minneapolis–Saint Paul can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mn/).